Who Will Build the Roads?

 If that’s true, then why not have the government provide everything?
 Surely, if private owners should be prohibited from profiting from roads, which are somewhat necessary, then they should be prohibited from profiting from selling food, shelter or clothing, which are absolutely necessary to human survival.
 Wouldn’t everything be less expensive if we didn’t have to pay for profits?

-The question was already answered in 20th century Russia and China, where millions literally starved to death in an attempt to prevent “exploitation” by capitalists.
+That question was already answered in 20th century Russia and China, where tens of millions literally starved to death in an attempt to prevent “exploitation” by capitalists.
 To a large extent, the arguments against private roads are just another iteration of the arguments against free markets in general.
 The answers to these arguments rest upon the same principles as any arguments for free markets over socialism.

 The profits earned by road capitalists are no different from the wages paid to their employees.
 They are compensation for capitalists’ labor, both present management of the productive structure and their labor in the past that produced the savings they used as capital to start the business.